codelit-io/codelit-demo-app/README.md

 ## What is this? 🤩

 Great and simple getting started **Web App** template.
 You get a great front-end app paired with Firebase serverless technologies.
 Very easy to get started, just configure firebase and circle ci and you will have a fully up and running full-stack app.

-It's yours now do what you like with it 😜
+Used for Front-end/React courses and code questions in each course.
+Answering these questions can be done by solving broken code in each course and earning points.

 ## What does it do? 🤔